Planetary Science Research Discoveries

 Soil: (see Regolith) The upper layers of sediment on Earth that support plant growth.

-Sol: A local day on a planet, defined by its period of rotation.
-On Mars, for example, a local day lasts 24 hours and 37 minutes.
-During the Mars Pathfinder mission, scientists began counting Sols with the successful landing of the spacecraft on July 4, 1997 (Sol 1).
-Images from the Mars Pathfinder mission always contain a reference to the Sol on which it was taken.
+Sol: A local day on a planet, solar day.
+On Earth, for example, a sol lasts 24 hours.
+On Mars a sol lasts 24 hours and 39 minutes 35 seconds.
+During the Mars Pathfinder mission, scientists began counting Sols with the successful landing of the spacecraft on July 4, 1997 (Sol 1) and images or data from the mission contain a reference to the Sol on which they were taken.
+Space missions, in general, follow this protocol.

 Solar elongation: The angle between the lines of sight to the Sun and to the celestial body in question.